Accessibility Tools

 FAA Severin Sargent Catterton

 Severin Sargent-Catterton (she/they), of Ellicott City, Maryland, grew up immersed in various western dance techniques before setting sights on modern dance.
 Studying under Marilyn Byers, Severin practiced Nikolais technique before moving to Salt Lake City to continue her dance studies at the University of Utah.
 During her completion of her Honors Bachelor of Fine Arts at the School of Dance, Severin performed works by Anouk Van Dijk, Eric Handman, and others.
 She also performed Outdoors, Noa Zuk and Ohad Fishof, with Repertory Dance Theater during their Fall 2019 season.
 Post graduation, Severin taught for Johns Hopkins University.
 She has performed with sonderIMMERSIVE, Interdisciplinary Arts Collective, Myriad Dance, and Deseret Experimental Opera.
 Severin continues to create and move for various artists around the Salt Lake Valley.
-Severin is the current Booking and Touring Manager for Ririe-Woodbury Dance Company; and has worked for the company since 2016.
+Severin is currently Artist and Administrative Coordinator for UtahPresents.

 FAA Alston Crosby